Killing of Sergeant Almog Shiloni: Victim

 Shiloni was serving in the Netzah Yehuda Battalion; he was a graduate of the Battalion's first Platoon Commanders' Course, and served in the Battalion's Negev Defenders' section.
 He was a member of a Nahal Haredi נחל החרדי unit.

 Shiloni had a twin brother, Sahar.
 Over 1,000 people attended Almog Shiloni's funeral at Jerusalem's Mount Herzl military cemetery.

-Suspected perpetrator
+Perpetrator

 The perpetrator, was 18-year-old Nur al-Din Abu Khashiyeh, a resident of Askar refugee camp in the West Bank and an illegal immigrant to Israel from the Palestinian territories.
 Described by a witness as a "big man," Khashiyeh had been working "for months" on a Tel Aviv construction project near the scene of the killing.
 He was captured after bystanders directed police to a nearby apartment building where he was hiding; he was transferred to the Shin Bet security services for interrogation.

 According to the text of the indictment, the attacker entered Israel intending to kill a soldier so that he could "become a martyr."

 He was sentenced to life in prison.